UoBBadders/UoBBadders.github.io/EDITME/squadsandcoaches.md

 # Development Squad

 The Development squad is made up of 40 players and offers a competitive string of badminton for students with less time commitment than the performance squad.
-Players from this section form three local league teams ([Men's, Women's and Mixed teams in Bristol Leagues](http://www.avonba.co.uk/)) and an opportunity to play in the Time Attack competition run at the National BUCS event annually.
+Players from this section form three local league teams ([Men's, Women's and Mixed teams in Bristol Leagues](http://www.avonba.co.uk/)).
 Players in this section can move up to the performance squad and into the BUCS teams.

 ### Training